raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 	```

-- You should see a column moving left to right.
+You should see a column moving from left to right.
 If it meets a column that is larger, it stops and the larger column moves along.

 ## Sorting the list

-- Obviously, your list isn't sorted yet.
+Obviously, your list isn't sorted yet.
 The whole process needs to be repeated multiple times.
-To do this, you can place the whole loop inside a `while` loop.
+To do this, you can place the whole loop inside a `while` loop:

 	```python
 	some_list = create_random_list(10)